(WORK IN PROGRESS PLEASE DO NOT SHARE - VENTURE)

 Why not?

-There's no point in talking about all the reasons to explore drains without addressing the reasons why not to explore them, there's a few reasons people might refrain from such activities, even if they'd actually like to.
+There's no point in talking about all the reasons to explore drains without addressing the reasons people may have for not exploring them.
+There's a few reasons people might refrain from such activities, even if they'd actually like to.

 Dangers